Reasons To Grow Mint

 But for all its faults, it does have its merits.
 It has many uses in and around the house, not just the garden.
 This makes it a staple in many herb lovers’ garden beds.

 Let’s get the first of the reasons to grow mint out of the way first.
 There are people who refuse to grow mint because they are aggressive and have the tendency to spread.
-That’s just how nature designed them.
-But the good news is they ca be contained.

-If you’re planting mint and you’re worried they might invade your garden beds, then it’s best to grow them in containers.
-They will easily thrive here.
-This way, you can contain them and not worry about any unwanted growth.
+If you’re planting mint and you’re worried they might invade your garden beds, then it’s best to grow them in mint containers, which is just to say containers with mint in them.
+They will easily thrive there.

-Grow From Cuttings
+Grows From Cuttings

-Mint is like a gift that keeps on giving.
-They can easily re-form roots from cuttings so it’s simple to re-grow them.
 Simply take a portion of mint you’ve cut from the main plant and put it in water until it grows roots.
 After this, you can transplant it.

 Partial Shade Or In Full Sun

-When I say mint is easy to grow, I really mean mint is easy to grow.
-It doesn’t matter if you plant your mint in a sunny part of your garden or if you keep small pots of them indoors on a kitchen counter.
 You can still grow healthy and beautiful mint as long as it is in a pot with great drainage.
-In fact too much sunlight can scorch mint leaves.
+In fact, too much sunlight can scorch mint green leaves.

-More reasons to grow mint: it is an incredibly durable plant.
-So much so that even if you are, or someone you know is a lazy gardener, it will still survive.
 Being a naturally aggressive plant, it can take a lot.
-You can just leave it to do its thing and it will still grow even without much input from you.
-You can forget to water it for a few months and it will still live.
+You can just leave it to do its thing, and it will still grow even without much input from you.

 It Attracts Beneficial Insects And Repels Bad Ones

 A living, breathing garden requires the help of little critters from time to time.
 Fortunately, mint has the ability to attract insects and bugs that are beneficial for any garden.
-This includes bees, beneficial wasps, tachinid flies, and aphid eaters.

 On the other hand, mint’s scent has the ability to repel nasty bugs like mosquitoes, ants, flies, fleas, moths, and more.